 I'm a creative writer with an MFA from the University of Arizona (2014).
 For the last several years, I've focused on these longer projects.
 If a project is listed here, then I've completed at least one full draft (and sometimes many more!).

-Amerry Quinn-Winnick is a third-rate botanist estranged from her adult siblings since the unsolved disappearance, nearly ten years before, of their parents.
-She, with the help of a bored data miner, stumble onto otherworldly instructions hidden in the genetic codes of plants.
-These instructions set her and her siblings on a journey of exploration that leads Amerry beyond Earth as she retraces her parents' actions and realizes that they didn't just disappear, they left--but how, and why, and how far beyond Earth are they now?
+It's been nearly ten years since the disappearance of Amerry Quinn-Winnick's parents.
+She is a third-rate botanist who, with the help of a bored data miner, stumbles onto otherworldly instructions hidden in the genetic codes of plants.
+These instructions set her on a journey of exploration that leads Amerry deep into the basements of reality as she retraces her parents' actions and realizes that they didn't just disappear, they left to protect humanity from what's lurking in the dark--but how, and why, and where are they now?

 This novel was my MFA thesis project.
 I worked on early drafts closely with my advisor, Chris Cokinos, the former head of the MFA program, as well as with poet Farid Matuk and with Kim Stanley Robinson, the Nebula- and Hugo-winning author of books like Red Mars and 2312.

 "Clay Creek" Project

 Far in the future, a hollowed asteroid carries generations of humans as a seed colony in its belly.
 They've lived there for generations, and only the oldest lineages even remember their initial mission: to find a new home world.
 Much more relevant to the asteroids' inhabitants are their own lives, especially in the District, the political seat of power.